rubentak/image_processing/README.md

-# image_processing
+# Image processing 📸

 This repository contains a collection of different topics related to image processing.

+First a genreral understanding of arrays in Numopy should be established.
+After this, we take a look at basic image manipuilation options.
+Lastly, we take a look at an usecase of image manipulation: bacteria growth (What really??
+Yes really)

-## Notebooks
+## Notebooks 📙
-- array manipulation
+- Array manipulation [ ... ]
-- basic image processing
+- Basic image processing 🐶
-- use case: calculating bacteria growth with the help of image processing
+- Use case: calculating bacteria growth with the help of image processing 🦠

-## requirements
+## Requirements ⚙️
 - python 3.6
 - jupyter notebook
 - numpy